 By Maryanne Christiano-Mistretta New York City is hyped as having “the best” public transportation system in the United States, mainly for its subways which run 24 hours a day, seven days a week.
 Over 4.5 million passengers commute on the subway.
 But are we really “the best”?
 How can anyone say “...

 Not many mayors in NYC.
 I don't mean elected politicians, but residents who spent so much time on their block that their names became synonymous with the neighborhood.
-Ricky Powell was the mayor of Greenwich Village.
-He was the only person whose face was as recognizable as the Jefferson Market c...
+Ricky Powell wasn't just a street photography legend, he was the mayor of Greenwich Village.
+He was the only person whose face w...